 Sure the government would never heed him, the Daishonin left Kamakura on 12 May, 1274 to live in retreat at the foot of Mount Minobu, where he continued writing the many letters he sent to individual followers throughout his life.
 In October that year, the Mongols attempted the invasion he had long predicted.
 Though the Daishonin could only lament the agony it caused the Japanese people, it must have increased his determination to lessen human suffering.

-Three years later, on October 13, 1282, watched over by disciples chanting Nam-myoho-renge-kyo, the Daishonin passed away in Ikegami, near modern-day Tokyo.
+On October 13, 1282, watched over by disciples chanting Nam-myoho-renge-kyo, the Daishonin passed away in Ikegami, near modern-day Tokyo.